Wayside School Gets a Little Stranger: Plot

 Mrs. Jewls returns with her baby daughter, Mavis.
 All the students immediately forget their anger and take turns holding the baby, though Miss Nogard seems unenthusiastic.
-She offers to hold Mavis, intending to drop her out the window, when she suddenly realizes that she hasn't heard a baby's thoughts before.
-According to the book, babies don't think in words, but rather in pure love and unconditional trust; as she listens in, her bitterness fades away.
+She offers to hold Mavis, intending to drop her out the window, when she suddenly realizes that she has not heard a baby's thoughts before.
+According to the book, babies do not think in words, but rather in pure love and unconditional trust; as she listens in, her bitterness fades away.
 The students convince Louis to ask her out on a date, and Wendy accepts.
 She also reveals her third ear, which the class accepts without hesitation.
 Louis reaffirms his love for Wendy, who knows that it is genuine without reading his thoughts.

 Substitute teachers

 Mr. Gorf

 Mr. Gorf was the son of Mrs. Gorf (who tormented the students before being turned into an apple and eaten).
-He was never married, causing his students to think he wasn't related to Mrs. Gorf.
+He was never married, causing his students to think he was not related to Mrs. Gorf.
 He had three nostrils in his nose—the middle one had the power to steal people's voices and make them his own.
 He was so spiteful about the children taking his mother away that he used their voices to call their mothers and insult them.
 He then lost his own voice, along with the others, when he sneezed them all out, ultimately sneezing his own nose off.
 The voice he used when he first appeared was stolen from a Scotsman 20 years prior, and his real voice sounds like a French donkey with a sore throat.
 Even the Scotsman's voice is returned when Mr. Gorf loses his nose.
 His last name is "Frog" spelled backwards.